gohgabriel/boot_mlmem/README.md

 # boot_mlmem

-This is a Python module for multilevel moderated mediation analysis with contrast testing and bootstrapping for statistical inference, based on the [SPSS MLmem macro](https://njrockwood.com/mlmed) by Nicholas Rockwood.
+This is a Python module for multilevel moderated mediation analysis with contrast testing and bootstrapping for statistical inference, based on the [SPSS MLmed macro](https://njrockwood.com/mlmed) by Nicholas Rockwood.
 Instead of using Monte Carlo, this implementation uses bootstrapping.
 Note that this module is more limited in functionality and was developed for personal use for very specific requirements, and as such, is not very user-friendly.
-Most users with access to SPSS should use the [MLmem macro](https://njrockwood.com/mlmed) instead.
+Most users with access to SPSS should use the [MLmed macro](https://njrockwood.com/mlmed) instead.

 ## Purpose